SrWinter/PavlovBanSystem/README.md

   - `!Banlist (server_name)`: Shows all players banned on that server
   - `!players (server_name)`: Shows all players on that current server

+## Support

+If you need any help on configuring the bot player join our discord here [Support Server](https://discord.gg/2nJCse3Cnp)